 Everyone to have a positive attitude to school life and learning.
 Everyone to celebrate our similarities and differences.
 Everyone to feel safe and welcome.

-Everyone to be proud of belonging to the Breckon Hill school family, our community and our town.
+Everyone to be proud of belonging to Breckon Hill School, The Legacy Learning Trust, our community and town.